 The most common varieties have light pink (almost white) flowers and can be found at Digging Dog Nursery.

-For more plants that do well in dry-shade, I highly recommend this book!
+And for more plants that do well in dry-shade, I highly recommend this book!

 Oh, and if you want to read about yet another funky fungus, click here to see what mites can do to a lemon tree!